Best Private Student Loans for 2024

 Eligibility requirements and application process

 Earnest has strict application requirements: First off, you need to have a US permanent residence card and be of minimum legal age for your state.
 Second, full-time school enrollment is required to qualify for a loan.
-Before applying for a loan at Earnest, check if the lender offers all its loan types in your state.
+Before applying, check if the lender offers all its loan types in your state.

-The eligibility standards get even stricter if you need an independent loan, so Earnest might not be the best place to get student loans without a cosigner.
+The eligibility standards get even stricter if you need an independent loan, so Earnest might not be the right place to get a loan without a cosigner.
 To even stand a chance, you need to:

 The lender also checks other aspects of your finances, like whether you have outstanding credit card balances, personal loans, and savings.